yum-chen/wasm-rust/ReadMe.md

-# WasmRust
+# WasmRust — Rust-to-WebAssembly Compiler

-**WasmRust** is a research-driven, production-oriented effort to make **Rust a WASM-native language**, not merely a language that *targets* WebAssembly.
+**WasmRust** is a research-driven, production-oriented Rust-to-WebAssembly compilation system.
+It aims to make **Rust truly WASM-native**, not merely a language that targets WebAssembly.

-Rather than forking Rust or reinventing the ecosystem, WasmRust explores **minimal, evidence-based extensions** to Rust’s language, compiler, and tooling that close the real gaps in today’s Rust → WASM pipeline: binary size, compile time, component interoperability, and host friction.
+WasmRust extends Rust through **minimal, evidence-based compiler and library enhancements**, closing gaps in binary size, compilation speed, component interoperability, and host friction — all while preserving Rust’s safety guarantees.

-> **Position**: Rust is a strong foundation for WASM — but not inherently optimal.
-WasmRust exists to close that gap.
+> **Core Principle:**
+> WasmRust = rustc + WASM specialization, not a new language.

 ---

 ## ✨ Motivation

-Rust dominates the WASM ecosystem today (`wasmtime`, `wasmer`, `wasm-tools`, `wit-bindgen`), yet developers consistently encounter:
+Despite Rust’s dominance in the WASM ecosystem (`wasmtime`, `wasmer`, `wit-bindgen`), developers face:

-*   ❌ **Large binaries**: A "hello world" can be 35 KB, compared to 2 KB in C, due to monomorphization.
+* **Large binaries** – even simple programs can be 35 KB; alternative WASM-first languages can be smaller.
-*   ❌ **Slow compile times**: The LLVM backend and borrow-checking lead to slow iteration cycles.
+* **Slow compilation** – LLVM backend + borrow checking slows iteration.
-*   ❌ **JS interop friction**: The `wasm-bindgen` glue layer adds overhead and cognitive load.
+* **JS interop friction** – glue layers add overhead and complexity.
-*   ❌ **A steep learning curve**: Ownership and lifetimes can be a barrier for non-systems developers.
+* **Steep learning curve** – ownership and lifetimes can be barriers.
-*   ❌ **Mismatches with the WASM Component Model**: Rust's semantics don't always map cleanly to WASM's emerging standards.
+* **WASM Component Model misalignment** – Rust semantics do not always map cleanly to WASM interfaces.

-**WasmRust asks a different question**:
+WasmRust asks:

 > *What would Rust look like if WASM were a first-class execution model?*

 ---
 ## What Is WasmRust?

-WasmRust is a **specialized Rust toolchain** that keeps the Rust frontend unchanged (parser, HIR, MIR, borrow checker) and swaps or augments code generation for WASM.
-It provides library-level primitives that map directly to WASM concepts.
+WasmRust is a **specialized Rust toolchain** that keeps the Rust frontend unchanged (parser, HIR, MIR, borrow checker) and augments code generation for WASM, providing library-level primitives that map directly to WASM concepts.

 ```text
 ┌─────────────────────────────────────────────┐